I'm Honey!

 Me: “I am so glad to meet you, too.
 I enjoyed our day.
 Thank you for everything.
 Keep in touch.
 I am interested in your life.”

+The presence or absence of fathers can bring both joy and pain, shaping our experiences and the way we view family.
 So you see, darling, families raise their children in the same manner around the world.
 Most children honor their father and their mother.
 Love, honor, and respect should be the three key elements taught by parents at home so their children will love, honor, and respect themselves, their parents, and people they will meet along their traveled path of life.
+I often think of my own mum—she’s always been there to offer support, reminding me that family is defined by love and presence.

 How have your parents impacted the way you live your life now and the way you raise your children and grandchildren?
 Let’s discuss this in the comments at the bottom of this page.